psuter/vim-ensime/README.md

 vim-ensime
 ==========

-A vim client for Ensime; written in Python embedded into VimL to pass Lisp expressions around to be able to write Scala code...
+A vim client for Ensime; written in Python embedded into VimL, passing Lisp expressions around, all this to be able to write Scala code...

+Very early stage, but the basic functionality of the Python client is there.